NanoComp/meep/doc/docs/Build_From_Source.md

 HDF5 supports parallel I/O under MPI which can be enabled by configuring it with `--enable-parallel`.
 You may also have to set the `CC` environment variable to `mpicc`.
 Unfortunately, the parallel HDF5 library then does not work with serial code, so you have may have to choose one or the other.
 We have some hacks in Meep to do parallel I/O even with the serial HDF5 library.
 These hacks work okay when you are using a small number of processors, but on large HPC clusters we strongly recommend using the parallel HDF5.

-**Note:** If you have a version of HDF5 compiled with MPI parallel I/O support, then you need to use the MPI compilers to link to it, even when you are compiling the serial versions of Meep or MPB.
+**Note:** If you have a version of HDF5 compiled with MPI parallel I/O support, then you need to use the MPI compilers to link to it, even when you are compiling the serial version of Meep.
 Just use `./configure CC=mpicc CXX=mpic++` or whatever your MPI compilers are when configuring.

 ### libGDSII